Red Imported Fire Ant

 5 Ways To Prevent Red Imported Fire Ants in Your Home

-These proactive steps will help keep them away, but if you’re still seeing signs of these ants, the professionals at Wise House Environmental Services are just a call away.
+These proactive steps will help keep them away, but if you’re still seeing signs of these ants, the professionals at Wise House Pest Control are just a call away.

 Seal Entry Points

-Inspect your home's exterior for cracks, gaps, and openings, especially around doors, windows, and utility lines, and seal them with silicone-based caulk to block potential entryways.
+Inspect your home's exterior for cracks and openings, especially around doors, windows, and utility lines, and seal them with silicone-based caulk to block potential entryways.

 Eliminate Moisture Sources